mravendi/mravendi.github.io/_posts/vidclass.md

 ## Model Training

-We defined the dataset, and the model.
-Similar to image classification, we can also use the cross entropy objective function.
+We defined dataset and the model.
+Similar to image classification, we can also use the cross-entropy objective function.
 For training, we will use the stochastic gradient descent (SGD) algorithm.
 The training scripts can be found in [myutils.py](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/blob/master/Chapter10/myutils.py).
 Set the parameters and call train_val function to train the model.

 ```python